zhehaowang/zhehao.me/book-notes/random-walk-down-wall-street/notes.md

 * The reason why smart beta can generate excessive return in a short period is most likely due to assuming extra risk (maybe not measured by beta, which is imperfect): by tilting your allocation in favor of certain factors, you are e.g. sacrificing diversification.
 * These portfolios need to be actively managed and rebalanced, incurring additional management fees and trading fees.
 * Over longer periods smart beta strategies underperform the market.

+In conclusion, capitalization weighted indexing is unlikely to be deposed as the favorite.
+The core of every portfolio should consist of low cost, tax efficient, broad based index funds.

+# Part IV: practical guide for random walkers and other investors

+* Gather the necessary supplies: save and invest early and regularly, do not touch money set aside.
+Do not dream of get rich quick.
+Buy and hold index funds.
+* Don't be caught empty-handed, cover yourself with cash reserves and insurance.
+Assuming you are covered by medical and disability insurance at work, have enough cash reserve for three months.
+Fund the rest with investment whose maturity matches the date funding's required.
+Home, auto, health and disability insurances are a must; for ones with family life insurance is a must as well.
+Shop around for the best insurance deal.
+Advice is to buy renewable term life insurance.